Non-minimally Coupled Running Curvaton for DESI-preferred Dynamical Dark Energy and Hubble Tension: Introduction

 \section{Introduction}

 The standard cosmological model, $\Lambda$CDM, has been remarkably successful in explaining a wide range of observations, from the Cosmic Microwave Background (CMB) anisotropies to the large-scale structure of the universe \cite{Planck:2018vyg, SDSS:2003eyl, DES:2021wwk}.
+However, the increasing precision of modern observations has revealed a persistent and severe discrepancy known as the "Hubble tension" \cite{Knox:2019rjx,DiValentino:2021izs}.
+This tension manifests as a significant mismatch between the $H_0$ value inferred from early-universe probes, most notably the Planck 2018 mission ($H_0 = 67.4 \pm 0.5$ km/s/Mpc) \cite{Planck:2018vyg}, and the values measured via late-universe local distance ladders.

-However, as observational precision increases, tensions have emerged that suggest the need for physics beyond the standard paradigm.
-Most notably, recent results from the Dark Energy Spectroscopic Instrument (DESI) 2024, when combined with Supernovae Type Ia (SNIa) and CMB datasets, favor a dynamical dark energy component over a cosmological constant \cite{DESI:2025wyn, Wang:2024pmn}.
+Specifically, the SH0ES collaboration reported a local value of $H_0 = 73.04 \pm 1.04$ km/s/Mpc \cite{Riess:2021jrx}, leading to a tension exceeding $5\sigma$.
+This discrepancy is further reinforced by independent late-time probes, including strong gravitational lensing from the H0LiCOW/TDCOSMO collaboration \cite{H0LiCOW:2019pvv} and the TRGB (Tip of the Red Giant Branch) method \cite{Freedman:2021ahq}, although some debates on systematic uncertainties remain.
+This "Early vs. Late" dichotomy strongly suggests the need for physics beyond the standard paradigm, potentially involving either early-time modifications to the sound horizon \cite{Poulin:2018cxd} or late-time dynamical dark energy evolution.
+Most notably, recent results from the Dark Energy Spectroscopic Instrument (DESI) 2025, when combined with Supernovae Type Ia (SNIa) and CMB datasets, favor a dynamical dark energy component over a cosmological constant \cite{DESI:2025wyn, Wang:2024pmn}.
 Specifically, the data prefers an equation of state that crosses the so-called ``phantom divide'' ($w < -1$) at late times, characterized by the parameter space $w_0 > -1$ and $w_a < 0$ \cite{DESI:2025wyn, Rubin:2023zlo, Brout:2022vxf, DES:2024tys, Colgain:2024xqj,Pan:2025psn}.

 This observational hint poses a significant theoretical challenge.
 Canonical single-field quintessence models are typically restricted to the region $w \ge -1$ \cite{Caldwell:1997ii, Zlatev:1998tr}, while naive attempts to realize phantom behavior often lead to pathologies such as ghost degrees of freedom or gradient instabilities \cite{Vikman:2004dc, Hu:2004kh, Caldwell:2003vq}.
 Consequently, constructing a consistent theoretical framework that explains both the early inflationary epoch and the specific late-time phantom dynamics favored by DESI—without introducing instabilities—remains an open problem \cite{Creminelli:2008wc, Feng:2004ad, Nojiri:2005sx}.
 However, this issue can be addressed by introducing a non-minimal coupling \cite{Yao:2025wlx,Wolf:2025acj,Tiwari:2024gzo,SanchezLopez:2025uzw,Wang:2025znm,Tita:2025qaa,Wolf:2025jed,Adam:2025kve}.
 Although numerous approaches exist to study evolving dark energy—including the Quintom scenario \cite{Cai:2025mas,Yang:2025mws,Yang:2024kdo}, $f(R)$ gravitational models \cite{Nojiri:2025uew,Nojiri:2025low,Odintsov:2026doe}, even using the minimally coupling to investigate the dynamical DE \cite{Gialamas:2025pwv} that represents the local effects of DE \cite{Gialamas:2024lyw}.
 We restrict our attention in this paper to the non-minimally coupled dark energy model.